Why Are Tattoos So Popular?

 Before, it used to be that people could not find tattoo designs except by walking into a tattoo parlor and looking around.
 Social media changes that.
 From Pinterest to Instagram, creative and elaborate designs are everywhere.

 People get inspiration for tattoos every time they open social media.
-Tattoo artists are also reaping huge benefits from the reach of social media.
-Celebrity tattoo artists have followers in the millions, and groups dedicated to tattoos on Facebook have millions of members.
+Tattoo artists are also reaping huge benefits from those platforms.
+Celebrity tattoo artists have followers in the millions and groups dedicated to tattoos on Facebook have millions of members.

 Television Shows About Tattoo Culture

 Many experts trace the beginning of the tattoo culture explosion in the US to 2005.
 During that year, a popular reality TV show called Miami Ink premiered on TLC.
 The show was about a tattoo studio in South Beach and the unique personalities who worked there.